How to Write a Music Press Release: Template & GuideBack

 However, if you don’t have the budget to hire the professionals, do-it-yourself PR is the next best thing.
 And if your music is on point, there’s no reason why it won’t get picked up.

 So, let’s discuss how to write a press release that bloggers won’t be able to resist.
+Here's a quick Unsigned Advice video explaining how to get your music posted by blogs.
 And don’t forget to check out our music press release template at the bottom of this article…

 How to write a music press release